NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 can be found in the [detailed guide](runcard-detailed).

-For newcomers, it is recommended to start from an already existing runcard, complete examples (and runcard used in NNPDF releases) are available at [``n3fit/runcards``](https://github.com/NNPDF/nnpdf/tree/master/n3fit/runcards).
+For newcomers, it is recommended to start from an already existing runcard, example runcards (and runcard used in NNPDF releases) are available at [``n3fit/runcards``](https://github.com/NNPDF/nnpdf/tree/master/n3fit/runcards).
 The runcards are mostly self explanatory, see for instance below an example of the ``parameter`` dictionary that defines the Machine Learning framework.